Tourist traps in Europe and where to go instead

 Yup.
 We visited last October and were decidedly underwhelmed.
 Sure, the art is impressive.
 But it’s so famous that you can’t help but be a little disappointed.
 And don’t get us started on the people: sweaty crowds thronging the streets, lines stretching into infinity, and bus after bus disgorging even more tourists.

 Most breathtakingly of all is the mountain-like slab of rock towering above the whole area.
 In fact, this is the church of Madonna de Idris — a chapel that was painstakingly carved out of stone over many years.
 There’s a reason why movies like Wonder Woman and The Passion of the Christ were filmed here.
 You can spend hours exploring the twisty streets and taking in the sweeping views.
-And unlike Florence, you’ll probably have the place almost entirely to yourself.
 By Michael Jensen & Brent Hartinger from Brentandmichaelgoingplaces.

 Skip Tuscancy try Umbria